Faculty – Class Teachers

 Bruna was born in Brazil, where she acquired a Bachelor’s degree in Geology and later a Bachelor’s degree in Portuguese and French (this second Bachelor’s degree was completed by studying in the evening while she was working as a Geologist).
 Upon the completion of this second degree, she made the decision to change her career to become a teacher and began to teach language to adults.
 In 2017, when she became a mother, she also discovered Waldorf Education, this and other pedagogical explorations led her to get her Master’s degree in Linguistic Studies.
 She specifically studied Plurilingual Education which she feels aligns well with Waldorf Education by recognizing each human being as unique with an emphasis on cultural diversity.
 Since beginning her teaching career, she has taught adults and children – refugees and college students – in France, Brazil, and the US.

-Mara Bernal & Taylor Womac Second Grade Co-Teachers
+Mara Bernal Second Grade Teacher

 Karina Cole Third Grade Teacher